CLALS | Creative & Cultural Industries in Latin America

-A collaboration between the Inter-American Development Bank’s Culture, Creativity, and Solidarity Affairs Division and Culture Center, and American University, the primary question for this project is: What is the relevance of Latin America’s creative and cultural industries to its overall economy?
-While the economic impact of the creative and cultural industries is increasing in Latin America, we still lack adequate metrics and indicators to understand the economic value of this sector, in particular, the diversity, productivity, consumption of, and growing investment in cultural goods and services.
-Nor do we understand how the creative sector relates to other important social and economic developments, including the growth of cities and urbanization of Latin American society, the emergence of new social media and the information economy, changing national identities, and multilateral frameworks incentivizing culture industries.
-Convening academics, practitioners and policy makers from both the U.S. and the region, an initial symposium, was held on November 25, 2013, to address these questions and seek to articulate an agenda for next steps and best practices for researchers and decision-makers, going forward, with the goal of promoting Latin America’s creative economy.
+This project, initially a collaboration between the Inter-American Development Bank’s Culture, Creativity, and Solidarity Affairs Division and Culture Center, and American University, seeks to illuminate the following question: What is the relevance of Latin America’s creative and cultural industries to its overall economy?
+While the economic impact of the creative economy is increasing in Latin America, we still lack adequate metrics and indicators to understand the economic value of this sector, in particular, the diversity, productivity, consumption of, and growing investment in cultural goods and services.
+Nor do we understand how the creative sector relates to other important social and economic developments, including the urbanization of Latin American society and smart growth of cities, the emergence of new social media and the information economy, changing national identities, and multilateral frameworks incentivizing culture industries.
+Convening academics, practitioners and policy makers from both the U.S. and the region, an initial symposium, was held in November 2013, to address these questions and seek to articulate an agenda for next steps and best practices for researchers and decision-makers, going forward, with the goal of promoting Latin America’s creative economy.